European Rewilding Network

 Aim and vision: By the power of gripping imagery and profound storytelling and joining forces with science, NGOs and conservation institutions we work hard on providing the base for a more established understanding and appreciation for big predators and our wild surroundings, so that future generations are better prepared for a life side by side with wilder nature in the heart of Europe.

-Inspirational value: We are a motivated team of professional photographers and film-makers with an educational background in conservation ecology.
+Inspirational value: We are dedicated team of professional photographers and filmmakers with an educational background in conservation ecology.
 We’ve gained a lot of experience in the field when it comes to photographing bear, wolf and lynx in Central Europe.
-We used high resolution photo trapping with DSLR cameras for HighRes images, have done deep research on the issues of big predators, have been visiting all Central European countries and have been documenting different approaches towards big predators.
+We used high resolution photo trapping with DSLR cameras for producing HighRes images, have carried out in-depth research on the issues of big predators, have been visiting all Central European countries and have been documenting different approaches towards co-existing with big predators.

-Experience you would like to share: When it comes to tell stories – either our own field experiences or the stories of people working either with big predators or facing issues when it comes to this topic - we are the right people to ask.
-Furthermore, we can give advice how to communicate conservation topics, how to network with institutions and how stakeholders can benefit from high quality images and film products.
+Experience you would like to share: Visual storytelling and public outreach are our expertise.
+We can provide advice on how to communicate conservation topics effectively, how to network with institutions and how stakeholders can benefit from high quality images and film products.

 Map